refinedev/refine/documentation/docs/examples/custom-pages.md

 example-tags: [antd,customization]
 ---

 The feature to modify your project in detail is a major benefit of using **refine**.
-In this example, you learn how to include and manage your own [Custom Pages](/docs/advanced-tutorials/custom-pages/) in your project.
+In this example, you learn how to include and manage your own [Pages / Routes](/docs/packages/documentation/routers/) in your project.

 <CodeSandboxExample path="with-custom-pages" />